 Will Oliver die from the disease?

-This is set to be a long-running storyline and we are only just at the beginning, but whatever happens it’s set to be extremely emotional for Oliver’s parents and their families.
-Corrie producer Iain MacLeod says: “This is a story about a family coming to terms with the most difficult news anyone can face and the ways in which this strengthens and shatters relationships in unpredictable ways.
+The long-running storyline looks set to have an extremely emotional end for Oliver’s parents and their families.
+Corrie producer Iain MacLeod said at the start of the storyline previously: “This is a story about a family coming to terms with the most difficult news anyone can face and the ways in which this strengthens and shatters relationships in unpredictable ways.

 “We want to do justice to the stories of the many thousands of families who have to deal with diagnoses similar to Oliver’s, be it a mitochondrial disorder or another life-limiting condition.”